 About this release

-This release by Public Health Scotland reports on the number and cost of NHS prescriptions dispensed in the community in Scotland for the financial year 2020 to 2021.
+This release by Public Health Scotland (PHS) reports on the number and cost of NHS prescriptions dispensed in the community in Scotland for the financial year 2022/23.
 It includes a breakdown of dispensing contractor payments, which are for services provided (remuneration) and products dispensed (reimbursement).
-The report also includes additional information on specific Community Pharmacy services to the public.
+The report also includes additional information on specific Community Pharmacy services.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.